 Approach to Therapy

 Transpersonal Integrative Psychotherapy; this means that I have a wider range of modalities at my disposal, rather then working one way.
 Consequently, I can choose, adopt and adapt the appropriate style for each client.
 After all we are all unique and the therapy is never the same.
 I might ask you to complete certain tasks designed to help you develop more effective coping skills.
 This approach often involves homework assignments.
-I draw on many practices including visualisation, role-play, sandplay and most familiar method: a conversation between two people.
+I draw on many techniques including visualisation, dream exploration, drawing, role-play, sandplay and most familiar method: a conversation between two people.

 At the heart of my practice and for the work to be successful is the relationship between therapist and the client, so an exploratory meeting is essential.
 An initial consultation will establish if it feels right for us to work together, and at that time we will agree on a fixed number of sessions or a more open- ended arrangement.
 Only through you feeling comfortable with our working relationship that we will be able to proceed.
 Our work together will begin with period of getting to know you and during this time we will discuss the area that you would like to transform.